 One of the most important applications of AI today is the practical use of machine vision.
 HUN-REN SZTAKI’s research builds on its results in the fields of sensor data analysis, sensor fusion, and model-based control for both ground vehicles and aircraft.
 Within the frames of European and domestic research projects and in cooperation with industrial market players (Airbus, Bosch, Knorr-Bremse), HUN-REN SZTAKI aims to produce theoretical results that are applicable in practice.

-The Institute of Philosophy at the HUN-REN Research Centre for the Humanities (HUN-REN BTK) explores the history of Hungarian philosophy in a European context, and also conducts research in the field of epistemology and metaphysics in a constant dialogue with artificial intelligence research.
-The HUN-REN BTK Institute for Literary Studies manages and publishes the literary history corpus of the Hungarian national cultural heritage, and also performs research and development aimed at the creation of new methodologies for digital literary history, electronic textology and philology.
+The Institute of Philosophy at the HUN-REN Research Centre for the Humanities (HUN-REN RCH) explores the history of Hungarian philosophy in a European context, and also conducts research in the field of epistemology and metaphysics in a constant dialogue with artificial intelligence research.
+The HUN-REN RCH Institute for Literary Studies manages and publishes the literary history corpus of the Hungarian national cultural heritage, and also performs research and development aimed at the creation of new methodologies for digital literary history, electronic textology and philology.

 Several planned research projects of the HUN-REN Centre for Economic and Regional Studies (HUN-REN CERS) focus on how various AI applications can be used to solve problems of analysis and decision making.
 These include the prediction of economic data series using neural networks, the identification of outliers in complex administrative databases, and the estimation of real preferences using machine learning methods.